ssunsonic/ssunsonic/README.md

 ### Welcome 🌍!

 I am a current undergrad at UC Davis studying Statistics and Economics.
 I have developed a strong foundation in statistical modeling 🔢, ML theory, and certains branches of mathematics through courses, projects, and certifications.
-Topics that pique my current interests include: NLP (LLMs, Chatbots) and Neural Networks
+Topics that I am currently interested in are: NLP (LLMs, Chatbots) and Neural Networks

 In my free time you can find me at the 🏖 or on the pitch 💫.